articles Ratings /ratings/en/research/articles/240502-european-utilities-the-rating-relevance-of-net-zero-commitments-13034558 content esgSubNav

 Power generation assets and natural gas supply, face growing risks of substitution by renewables.
 Utilities with fossil fuel operations could proactively repurpose some or all of their related assets.
 For example, coal-fired plants could be converted to run on gas or blue hydrogen, at least during the transition period.
 Gas grids could be repurposed or expanded to run on hydrogen.
 This would require regulatory and economic circumstances that are sufficiently supportive, and flexibility to finance the heavy upfront capex at utilities.

 Scope 1 emissions have a direct impact on company cash flows.
-Carbon dioxide emissions rights prices could rebound toward €100 per metric ton within a few years.
+Carbon dioxide emissions rights prices could rebound toward €100 per metric ton within a few years, according to S&P Global Commodity Insights.
 Typically, higher carbon dioxide price are passed through to customers for generators.
 However, high emitting energy sources may lose merit, risking volume and gross earnings decline.
 Credit mitigants may include activities in other, less-exposed areas; generating significant free cash flow in the near term (as most gas grids have); and restructuring or repurposing operations.

 Net zero targets often fail to address scope 3 emissions.
 Scopes 1 and 2 emission reduction targets are typically outlined clearly and backed by investment strategies that are sufficiently specific.
 While almost all energy utilities are focusing first on scopes 1 and 2, scope 3 targets often fail to go beyond the general acceptance of the 2050 carbon neutrality goal.
 So far, net zero targets have not had much influence on credit quality.